greyatomtestuser1/inferential_stats_project/q03_t_test/README.md

 # Hypothesis testing using t-test

-In the class we tested if house prices in OldTown is different than the mean price.
-Lets now check if the Living Area (`GrLivArea`) is significantly different than the mean `GrLivArea` area of the population.
+In the class we tested if house prices in OldTown are different than the mean price.
+Lets now check if the Living Area (`GrLivArea`) is significantly different than the mean `GrLivArea` area of the population as well.

->Null Hypothesis: The mean of Living area of houses in OldTown is the same as the population mean.
+* Null Hypothesis: The mean of Living area of houses in OldTown is the same as the population mean.y

-> Alternate Hypothesis: The mean of Living area of houses in OldTown is different than the population mean.
+* Alternate Hypothesis: The mean of Living area of houses in OldTown is different than the population mean.

-Test the above hypothesis at 95% significance level and return True if we reject the null hypothesis.
+Test the above hypothesis at 95% significance level and return True if we do not reject the null hypothesis.

-## Write a function `t_test` that
+## Write a function `t_statistic()` that
-* Returns
+* Returns p-value
+* Returns True if we do not reject the null hypothesis and False otherwise

 ### Parameters: